 G. Order of Business for Contested Cases.
-At the hearing the order of business shall be as designated by the Chair.
-Time limits may be designated and enforced by the chair.
+At the hearing, the order of business shall be designated by the Chair.
+Time limits may be designated and enforced by the Chair.

 I. Adjournments.
 When all appeals cannot be disposed of on the day set, the Board may adjourn from day to day or to a day certain, as it may order, and such adjourned day shall be construed as a continuance of the hearing.
 Notice of such adjournment shall be given to the absent members of the Board.

-4. Based upon the technical merits of each case, ZAG may evaluate whether the appeal meets the criteria required by Code:
+- Based upon the technical merits of each case, ZAG may evaluate whether the appeal meets the criteria required by the Code: